IBM/instana-openshift/README.md

 ![](img/architecture.png)

 1. The Puppeteer script generates traffic to the Bee Travels application running in the OpenShift cluster.
-2. The Instana code in each service of the Bee Travels application sends data about each respective service to the Instana Agent operator in the OpenShift cluster.
+2. The Instana code in each service of the Bee Travels application sends data about each respective service to the Instana Agent in the OpenShift cluster.
-3. The Instana Agent operator sends that data to your account on Instana where you can analyze/monitor the Bee Travels microservices through the Instana dashboard.
+3. The Instana Agent sends that data to your account on Instana where you can analyze/monitor the Bee Travels microservices through the Instana dashboard.

 # Steps